-- A: If you properly cast your vote by either executing and returning the enclosed proxy card or by voting your proxy by telephone or via the Internet, and your vote is not subsequently revoked by you, your vote will be voted in accordance with your instructions.
-If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board as follows: - "FOR" the election of each of the nominees for director, - "FOR" the proposed amendment to the 2006 Microvision, Inc. Incentive Plan, and - · "FOR" ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm.
+- A: If you properly cast your vote by either by voting your proxy by telephone or via the Internet or executing and returning the proxy card, and your vote is not subsequently revoked by you, your vote will be voted in accordance with your instructions.
+If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board as follows: - "FOR" the election of each of the nominees for director - · "FOR" ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm and - "FOR" the approval of the amendment to the Company's Certificate of Incorporation.